 Back in her Scandinavian country, there was no social stigma for average looking people to date and fall in love with each other, or anyone else.
 “Looks” in general were not as highly regarded, and being unattractive was no indication of your social value, and did not automatically mean that it would be difficult for you to find a date, or a mate.

-I haven’t spoken with her about it in a while, but I doubt that it’s true anymore, because the U.S. is a monster at exporting our culture through television and movies, and I have many readers in Europe–and based on their emails, they have fallen victim to the mania around physical beauty.
+I haven’t spoken with her about it in a while, but I doubt that it’s true anymore, because the U.S. is a monster at exporting our culture through television and movies and now facebook and instagram, and I have many readers in Europe–and based on their emails, they have fallen victim to the mania around physical beauty.

 I thought about these emails that I was getting from women, and how unfair it really is that this stereotype exists, and that our culture reinforces the idea that every man harbors this ultimate desire to one day get the hot chick… even if it means that he’s stuck alone if he can’t be with one.